FlynnVIN10/Zeropoint-Protocol/Zeropoint/README.md

 2. Decentralized storage (content is stored across the IPFS network)
 3. Persistent links (IPFS hashes remain valid as long as the content is pinned somewhere)

+### Zeropoint Protocol Integration

+This microservice is designed to work seamlessly with the main Zeropoint Protocol system:

+1. **Ethical Compliance**: All operations are Zeroth-gated for ethical validation
+2. **Soulchain Integration**: Generated content can be logged to the Soulchain ledger
+3. **Agent Support**: Provides AI capabilities for the agent system
+4. **Unified API**: Accessible through the main Zeropoint Protocol API gateway

 ## Customization

 You can customize the service by modifying the following variables in `app.py`: